Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

-The Histological dataset (Fig.~\ref{fig:eliceiri_resultsample}), being the most challenging of the three, with distinctly different imaging modalities, elevates further issues and differences in the performance of the observed methods.
+The Histological dataset (Fig.~\ref{fig:eliceiri_resultsample}), with distinctly different imaging modalities, elevates further issues and differences in the performance of the observed methods.
 Translated images exhibit non-realistic intensities and structures as well as ``invented'' details, particularly in translations from Modality A to B, where pix2pix completely fails.
-However, when instead translating from Modality B to A, pix2pix surprisingly captures the most structures, which is matched with the lowest FID value among the I2I methods on the Histological data.
+However, when instead translating from Modality B to A, pix2pix surprisingly captures the most structures, which is matched with the lowest FID value among the I2I translation methods on the Histological data.

+On the 3D Radiological dataset (Fig.~\ref{fig:rire_resultsample}), CycleGAN and StarGANv2 generate the most visually realistic output slices.
+This is also in accord with their low FID values in Table~\ref{tab:fid}. pix2pix, although exhibiting unnatural artefacts and distortions, best captures the relative intensity of the eyeballs.
+CoMIR generates representations with a good balance of the extracted dominant structures (corresponding to the skull) and textural details (corresponding to soft tissue), while (similar to pix2pix) occasionally expressing artefacts in the surrounding background area.

 We conclude that the visual assessment of the generated images most often supports the quantitative evaluation by FID, and clearly shows that none of the observed I2I translation methods exhibits stable performance, nor consistently outperforms the others.
 Even though we can not exclude the possibility that individually exploring the hyperparameter space and designing data augmentation schemes for each I2I translation method could lead to its slightly improved performance, we believe that such changes would not affect our main conclusion.